How to Reclaim Your Voice After Years of Silence or Suppression

 1. Uncover the Source of Silence

-Silencing yourself can be traumatic.
-When you suppress your voice, you’re also suppressing your emotions – anger, sadness, and pain.
+When you suppress your voice, you’re also suppressing your emotions.
 This emotional bottling can manifest as anxiety or physical symptoms, leaving you feeling like a pressure cooker ready to explode.

 2. Seek Trusted Confidants